-6.3 Communicating with North Ayrshire Council
+6.2 Communicating with North Ayrshire Council

 Clearly, it is interests of both the local authority and individual Community Councils to share a positive and constructive dialogue.
-Community Councils should seek to involve local Elected Members (Councillors) as ex officio members of the Community Council and should aim to develop useful links with local authority officers.
-The local authority, in turn, should ensure that Community Councils are properly consulted on initiatives and issues affecting their local area.
-As key members of the Locality Partnership for their area, Community Councils should also be at the heart of Community Planning and Community Empowerment.
+Community Councils should seek to involve local Elected Members (Councillors) and aim to develop useful links with local authority officers.
+The local authority, in turn, should ensure that Community Councils are properly consulted on initiatives and issues affecting their local area, as well as involving Community Councils in Community Planning.